Sexual assault in any form is a devastating crime.

 Many factors can influence an individual's response to, and recovery from, sexual assault, including: the age and developmental maturity of the survivor; the social support network available to the survivor; the survivor's relationship to the offender; the response to the attack by police, medical personnel, and victim advocates; the response to the attack by the survivor's loved ones; the frequency, severity and duration of the assault(s); the setting of the attack; the level of violence and injury inflicted; the response by the criminal justice system; community attitudes and values; and the meaning attributed to the traumatic event by the sexual assault survivor.
 Some survivors of sexual assault will find they can recover relatively quickly, while others will feel the lasting effects of their victimization throughout their lifetime.

-Effects of sexual assault may be physical, emotional or psychological, or some combination of all three.
-Learn more about the effects of sexual assault on a survivor.
+Effects Effects of sexual assault may be physical, emotional or psychological, or some combination of all three.

-No two individuals will react in the same way to an assault.
+Supporting a Friend No two individuals will react in the same way to an assault.
 As a friend of a survivor, it may be difficult for you to know how to best be there for your friend.
-Read tips.

-Sexual violence is devastating to all victims, regardless of gender, and certain issues are unique to male survivors.
-Learn more about support for male survivors.
+Male Survivors Sexual violence is devastating to all victims, regardless of gender, and certain issues are unique to male survivors.

 The following offices on campus offer support for sexual assault victims: